Quantum Cloning Machines and the Applications: No-cloning theorem

-One important application of quantum information science is the quantum key distribution for quantum cryptography, which can provide the unconditional security for secrete key sharing.
-The security of the quantum key distribution is based on no-cloning theorem since if we can copy perfectly the transferred state, we can always find its exact form by copying it to infinite copies so that its exact form can be found.
-For quantum cryptography protocol E91 \cite{PhysRevLett.67.661}, the security is based on the violation of Bell inequality \cite{Bell1964}.
-The unified picture of no-broadcasting theorem unifies those theorems together.
-This is also shown in \cite{Acin2004}.
-The no-cloning theorem for entangled states is shown in \cite{prl81.4264}.
-Related with entanglement cloning, it is also shown that orthogonal states in composite systems cannot be cloned \cite{Morprl1998}, related results are also available in \cite{prl77.3264,prl77.3265}.
-On the other hand, as a reverse process of quantum cloning, it is also pointed out that it is impossible to delete an unknown quantum state \cite{no-deleting}.
-Quantum no-broadcasting can also be related with bounds on quantum capacity \cite{ISI:000244532300030}.
-Different from quantum case, classical broadcasting is possible with arbitrary high resolution \cite{broadcastingclassic}.
-The difference between quantum copying and classical copying is studied in \cite{Shen2011}, see also \cite{Fenyes2012}.
-The classical no-cloning is also discussed \cite{classical-no-cloning}.
+\item The no-cloning theorem can be described in other environments and can be applied to other cases.
+Some of those results are the following.
+The no-signaling principle and the state distinguishability is studied in \cite{Baepreprint2}.
 The linear assignment maps for correlated system-environment states is studied in \cite{ISI:000274001500049}, the connection between the violation of the positivity of this linear assignments and the no-broadcasting theorem is found.
-By studying quantum correlation different from quantum entanglement, the equivalence between locally broadcastable and broadcastable is investigated in \cite{ISI:000291254100001}, see a review about quantumness of correlations \cite{RMP-discord}.
-The no-signaling principle and the state distinguishability is studied in \cite{Baepreprint2}.
 The transformations which preserve commutativity of quantum states are studied in \cite{ISI:000268481100011}.
-The quantum channels related with quantum cloning are studied in \cite{Bradler2011}.
-It is also pointed out that no-cloning of non-orthogonal states does not necessarily mean that inner product of quantum states should preserve \cite{ISI:000231391900002}.
+Related with quantum cloning, the quantum channels are studied in \cite{Bradler2011}.
 No-cloning theorem means that two copies cannot be obtained out of a single copy, and if we study the information content measured by Holevo quantity of one copy and two copies, a condition of states broadcasting can be obtained \cite{ISI:000237090400009}.
-It is also shown that no-cloning theorem is, in principle, equivalent with no-increasing of entanglement \cite{ISI:000075192800004}.
-The impossibility of reversing or complementing an unknown quantum state is a generalization of no-cloning theorem \cite{ISI:000232866900008}.
+No-cloning can also be related with bounds on quantum capacity \cite{ISI:000244532300030}.
 The no-cloning studied by wave-packet collapse of quantum measurement is presented by Luo in \cite{Luo2010}.
+It is also pointed out that no-cloning of non-orthogonal states does not necessarily mean that inner product of quantum states should preserve \cite{ISI:000231391900002}.
+We remark that no-cloning theorem is also pioneered in \cite{dieks-no-cloning,yuen-no-cloning}, interested readers could check them for reference, see also \cite{Wootters2009}.